Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • We need more joined up council services so we don’t have to keep repeating the same story or being passed around departments.
 Joined up wth NHS too.

-IT & Digital exclusion affecting many older people
+Digital exclusion affecting many older people

-• Help is available for IT access but needs greater publicity re how to access it, and needs alternative ways of contacting services.!
+• Help is available for IT access but needs greater publicity re how to access it, and needs alternative ways of contacting services!
 Some people just cant face having to learn to fit in with an excluding society.

-• We need help from a person, not just training for .us to use it
+• We need help from a person, not just training for us to use it

 • Needs consideration of people who don’t qualify for blue badges but have mobility or other health difficulties